mithubindia/vmenu/guides/lxc_samba.md

 ### 1.4 Create a mount point in our LXC

-To do this, we go to the Virtuliservmenu console (not in the LXC), and edit the LXC's configuration file.
+To do this, we go to the Virtuliser console (not in the LXC), and edit the LXC's configuration file.
 Change the id (100) to the corresponding one for your LXC:

 ```bash
 nano /etc/pve/lxc/100.conf